top of page

 • 🚚 Bulk delivery of compost, mulch, biochar, and soil materials

-Let our team help you create your own thriving edible paradise — starting with the Celeste Fig! 🌿
+Let our team help you create your own thriving edible paradise — starting with Celeste! 🌿

 IMPORTANT INFORMATION BEFORE PURCHASING LIVE PLANTS: